ElvinJiby/BlackboxPlus/README.md

-A Java GUI-based game that is based on the scientific game known as Blackbox Made as part of the Computer Science module Software Engineering II Developed by Brownbox+ (original name yes lol)
+A Java GUI-based game that is based on the sci-fi board game known as Blackbox Made as part of a Computer Science Software Engineering project Developed by Brownbox+ (our very original team name lol)